trustyai-explainability/community/adr/ADR-0001-trustyai-external-library-integration.md

 * Ability to extend TrustyAI with third-party libraries for explainability and fairness/bias metrics
 * Minimal impact on the current TrustyAI service external API
 * Must conform to Open Data Hub general architecture
+* Allow the integration with non-Java libraries, in particular Python libraries

 ## Non-goals